+TOUR HOUSEHOLD Address

-YOL Name Phone numbers
+Name Phone numbers

-1. If we can't get home or contact each other we will meet or leave a message at:
+1.If we can't get home or contact each other we will meet or leave a message at: ill The Getaway Kits are stored in the

-lame
+Name 4.
+The radio station (inc AM/FM frequency) we will tune in to for localcivil defence information during an

-ontact details
+Contact details emergency

-lame (back-up)
+Name (back-up)

-ontact details
+Contact details 5.
+Friends/neighbours who may need our help or who can help us

-ame (out of town)
+Name (out of town) Name

-ontact details
+Contact details Address

-2. The person responsible for collecting the children from school is:
+2. The person responsible for collecting the children from school is: n Phone

-lame
+Name Name

-Contact details
+Contact details Address

-3. Emergency Survival Items and Getaway Kit Person
+3. Emergency Survival Items and Getaway Kit Person responsible for checking water and food n Phone

-emergency

-5. Friends/neighbours who may need our help or who can help us

-Name

-Phone

-E

-4. The radio station (inc AM/FM frequency) we will tune in to for localcivil defence information during an responsible for checking water and food showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+Items will be checked and replenished on: 6.
+On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.

-Items will be checked and replenished on:

-The Getaway Kits are stored in the

 (check and replenish at least once a year)

-IMPORTANT PHONE NUMBERS

-For Police, Fire or Ambulance call 111
+IMPORTANT PHONE NUMBERS S For Police, Fire or Ambulance call 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

-Vet/Kennel/Cattery Plumber

-Electricity Supplier Builder
+Builder

-Council Emergency Helpline
+CREATE

-CREATE Emergency Survival Kit
+Emergency Survival Kit